nicolelucas03/nicolelucas03/README.md

 ✨ **Fun Facts**
 + 🏃‍♀️ I enjoy running!
 My goal is to complete a 10K or Half Marathon in every state across the US.
 + 📚 I love reading novels - Feel free to drop recommendations!
-+ 🌱 Currently learning: Machine Learning and AI Integration
++ 🌱 Currently learning: Data-driven Decision Making
 + 🧬 Where I see myself: My long-term goal is to go into the field of Bioinformatics!

 ## 🔧 Tech Stack & Skills